forkiesassds/MCGalaxy-Stuff/README.md

 ## Greentext.cs
 Plugin to make text green if the message starts with ">", originally came from The Build.
 ## nasgen.cs
-Edited version of NasGen, made for the ClassicalNuts server.
+Edited version of NasGen, made for the Omniarchive Classic (originally known as ClassicalNuts) server.
 ## 8ball2.cs
 A NA2 like version of /8ball
 ## spleef.cs